MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/index.md

    > [!IMPORTANT]
    > Prerequisite step: Set up a game at Partner Center.
 See [Getting started](../index.md).

-After you have set up a game at Partner Center, set up one of the following IDEs to use the Xbox Live SDK, for your target platforms:
+After you have set up a game at Partner Center, set up one of the following IDEs to use the Xbox Live SDK, for your target platforms.

 Creators can use:
 *  Visual Studio (targeting UWP or Xbox)